Maitreyeech17/updated-munnar-hotel-recommender/README.md

 ### Environment Variables

-Create a `.env` file in the root directory:
+Create a `.env` file in the root directory (for Google Maps, if used):

 ```env
 REACT_APP_GOOGLE_MAPS_API_KEY=your_google_maps_api_key